EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

 <intro>

-## Terms and conditions on using data
+## Terms and Conditions on Using dData

 The MeteoGate Participation Management policy outlines the agreements Data Consumers must respect.
 In addition, the MeteoGate Data Governance policy includes Data Consumer Fair Use.